OpenDDS/OpenDDS/docs/dependencies.md

 The OCI page for ACE is https://objectcomputing.com/products/ace.

-The official repository is hosted on Github at [DOCGroup/ACE\_TAO](https://github.com/DOCGroup/ACE_TAO), which it shares with TAO.
+The upstream DOC Group repository is hosted on Github at [DOCGroup/ACE\_TAO](https://github.com/DOCGroup/ACE_TAO), which it shares with TAO.